 3. Sagging Gutters

-In the event of constant rainfall, gutters could become prone to sagging.
-They are generally designed to keep a slight slope for the water to flow.
-But the weight of excess water could cause the gutter to bend.
+Gutters could become prone to sagging during constant rainfall.
+Although they are generally designed to keep a slight slope for the water to flow, the weight of excess water could cause them to bend.

 Once the gutter is in place, clean it well and remove any extra debris or leaves that might have stuck underneath.
-If needed, you can replace the fastener and add some roofing cement to ensure it is sealed tightly to prevent leaks.
+You can replace the fastener and add roofing cement to seal it tightly to prevent leaks.

 4. Clogged Gutters

-Clogging can occur anytime, which is one of the top reasons for gutter leakage.
+Clogging can occur anytime and is one of the top reasons for gutter leakage.
 Leaves, branches, dirt, and other debris can pile up on or underneath the gutter to clog it entirely.
-This would prevent the water from leaving; hence, it might start leaking from the sides or top.
+This prevents the water from leaving; hence, it might start leaking from the sides or top.

 You might also have to remove some screws and disassemble some sections cleaning the area.
 Remember to install a leaf guard on top to prevent a leaking gutter from happening again.